 The H.S.E setting a very low precedent within the manufacturing/retail of temporary masonry support equipment, allowing anyone with an ability to weld with no knowledge of the task to easily supply and sell masonry alterations equipment and not policing the problem to an acceptable level due to insufficient number of knowledgeable staff.

-The tongued prop attachment being designed and calculated by personnel that have probably never carried out a task of altering masonry and do not understand the many dangers involved from true experience.
-Not providing an agreed maximum opening size when first on the market.
+The tongued prop attachment being designed and calculated by personnel that have probably never carried out a task of altering masonry and do not understand the many dangers involved from true experience and not providing an agreed maximum opening size when first on the market.

 A structural engineers generic assumed calculations of using a maximum safe working load for every project when the working load is variable and the H.S.
-E’s lack of masonry alteration knowledge and inability to change the mindset of the builder and incapable of addressing these issues without accepting responsibility of the faults and authority without the correct level of knowledge being dangerous to the public.
+E’s lack of masonry alteration knowledge and inability to change the mindset of the builder and incapable of addressing these issues without accepting responsibility of the faults.

 All other causes of collapse derive from these un-acceptable mistakes.